FOOD SAFETY TRAINING

 Image of Cooked Food

 2. Use utensils to touch cooked ready-to-eat foods.
-Especially after touching raw food items such as raw shell eggs and the other items in #1 above... use the food turner to remove items from the griddle such as cooked pancakes or hamburger patties, and for cooked eggs, slide those from the pan onto the plate without touching them with your fingers.
+Use the food turner to remove items from the griddle such as cooked pancakes or hamburger patties.
+For cooked eggs, slide those from the pan onto the plate without touching them with your fingers.

 Image of Uncooked Food 3.
 Use bare hands to touch these uncooked ready-to-eat foods but only after washing your hands especially after you touch a raw food item such as raw shell eggs and before touching toast, buns, and sandwich ingredients like bread, cheese, lettuce, raw onions and pickles.
 So wash your hands, then you may touch these ready-to-eat foods.
 Note: Alternatively you can use a physical barrier such as tongs, spatulas, or deli paper.

-Our having the bare hand contact plan is contingent on us adhering to the procedures above, plus these additional control measures of the plan:
+Having the bare hand contact plan is contingent on us adhering to the plan procedure, including these additional control measures:

 Wash Nails with Brush